CryptoGing/Guide/docs/importantTopics/accessToken.md

 {:toc}

-## Code to Obtain Access Token
+## Obtaining the Access Token
 The Access Token is obtained by calling the Authenticate function of the Pi SDK.
 No scope must be passed to obtain an Access Token as it will come included in all calls to the Authenticate Function.
-The token will be returned as a promise.

-Sample code to call the Authenticate function to obtain the Access Token:
-{% highlight javascript %}
-const Pi = window.Pi;

-// Empty array for testing purposes: const scopes = [ ];

-//Empty function that will log an incomplete payment if found
-//Developer needs to code this callback function function onIncompletePaymentFound(payment) { console.log(payment);
-  };

-Pi.authenticate(scopes, onIncompletePaymentFound).then(function(auth){
-    console.log(auth)
-}).catch(function(error) {
-  console.error(error);
-{% endhighlight %}

-That call will return an Access Token in the below format:
+The Authenticate Function call will return a Access Token as a promise object in the below format:
 {% highlight javascript %}
 Object{
   accessToken: string,